© Richard L. Thornton, Architect & City Planner

 Before she knew what was happening, the guards pulled out rope nooses from under the bed cover and tightened them around her ankles and wrists . . .
 Vivi kicking and screaming all the time.
 The prince then pulled a large curved dagger out of a sheaf and ran the blade along her belly, nicking the skin and drawing a few drops of blood.
 Terrified Vivi was screaming as loud as she could as a laughing guard videotaped her.

-The prince then dropped his Arabic robe to reveal a chest the Vivi remembered as being hairy an ape.
+The prince then dropped his Arabic robe to reveal a chest that Vivi remembered as being hairy an ape.
 The prince poked, pinched and ravaged her body as the video camera continued.
 Vivi was still screaming, but no help came.
 However, when the guard pulled down her jaw to look at her teeth as one would a horse, she bit down on his fingers as hard as she could.
 The prince screamed as blood splattered across Vivi’s face.

 Cursing in Arabic and then calling her repeatedly a Christian whore, he defecated and urinated on her body.
 The guard, not holding the camera followed suit . . . both of them laughing.
 The guard then sealed her mouth with duct tape.
-That guard picked up Vivi’s purse and clothing then all three left the hotel suite, laughing as the departed.
+That guard picked up Vivi’s purse and clothing then all three left the hotel suite, laughing as they departed.

 It wasn’t until about three hours later than Vivi’s personal guard became concerned.
 When no one answered his knocks, he called the hotel security team.
 They opened the door to the horrific scene then pulled the tape from Vivi’s lips.
 In her terrified state, she thought that she was about to be tortured or shot.
 After the security men untied the nooses, she raced toward the patio doors in an attempt to jump off the balcony, but her guard caught her then pushed her to the bathroom and told her to wash off.
 The hotel detectives locked the bathroom door and called the local gendarmes (rural police).